oniony/TMSU/README.md

     'le' and 'ge'.
 These remove the need for escaping.
   * Improved Zsh completion with respect to tag values.
   * Significant performance improvements.
+  * Removed support for '-' operator: use 'not' instead.
   * Bug fixes.

 v0.3.0